ryoppippi/example-backend-hono/README.md

 # Layercode Conversational AI Backend (Hono + Cloudflare Workers)

-This open source project demonstrates how to build a real-time voice agent using [Layercode](https://layercode.com) Voice Pipelines, with a Hono backend to drive the agent's responses.
+This open source project demonstrates how to build a real-time voice agent using [Layercode](https://layercode.com) Voice Agents, with a Hono backend to drive the agent's responses.

 Read the companion guide: [Hono Backend Guide](https://docs.layercode.com/backend-guides/hono)